naquib555/zcc/README.md

 Steps:
 * Clone this repository
 * Fullfill the requirements as per you need
-* Go to the root directory of the application
+* Go to the root directory of the application<br />
 Option#1 (running the application)
 * To the run the project immediately without building, a jar has been added in ```/target``` directory.
 So by using the following commands you can run the application.
 ```